A Woman's Guide to 8 Ball at a Billiards Bar

 Try to ignore any sexist or rude comments, and don't let them distract you from your game.

-This guide doesn't go over eight-ball strategy, but there are plenty of resources that can be found in bookstores and online.
+This guide doesn't go over 8-ball strategy, but there are plenty of resources that can be found in bookstores and online.
 Once the game is over, it's important to finish with a handshake.
 Usually, the winner initiates the handshake but either player can.

 Hopefully, you have won the game and are ready for the next challenger.
 If no one else has put a quarter down, you can do a rematch with your previous opponent.
+Some players refer to this as "running it back."
+(I believe this is a term that originated in Southern California that can be used in various situations.)

 It’s essential to spend a significant amount of time practicing, outside of the public eye.
 I typically spend “practice” nights in the same bar where I spend “performance” nights, but you may want to find a pool hall that’s more private, so you can really hone in on your skills.